iopipe/turtle/README.md

 ---------------------------------------

-The principal goal of our project is to improve human to machine and machine to machine communications with a free, highly-distributed protocol.
+The principal goal of our project is to improve human to machine and machine to machine communication.
+We believe this can be achieved without the creation or use of new protocols, but through the use of a flow-based programming model.

 Furthermore:

-1. Support simple translation of existing APIs
+1. Simplify the use and integration of existing APIs into user applications.
-2. Support native, greenfield applications
+2. Support use by both existing and new applications.
 3. Design for an open and distributed web.
 4. Permissive open source licensing.
-5. Security.
-Security.
-Security.
+5. Secure sharing, execution, & communications.

 ---------------------------------------
 Scaling